vplauzon/azure-training/aks-intro/README.md

 This is because the spec file enforces a limit of 128 Mb of RAM (including all the overheads, not only the request RAM usage).

-In the Insights pane, we'll see the container actually got recycled.
+In the Insights pane, we'll see the container got recycled.

 Those are graphical tools.
 We can have access to the underlying raw logs if we go to the *Logs* pane.
 This allows us to query the logs using Kusto Query Language (KQL).